reaktivity/reaktor.java/README.md

 $ git fetch build develop
 $ git merge build/develop --no-commit
 ```
-...then review the changes, modify the `pom.xml` to reflect your project name, description, artifact id, and so on.
+...then review the changes, modify the `pom.xml` to reflect your project name, description, and artifact id.

 Finally, commit the changes.
 ```